SA’s REPS VPP Rebate: Boost Your Home Battery Subsidy

 Which VPPs Are Eligible For REPS?

 There are a number of Virtual Power Plant programs that are REPS eligible, providing battery owners with some choice.
-At the time of writing these include:
+At the time of writing, known examples include:

 Just regarding Amber Smartshift — it operates differently from conventional VPPs, but participating battery owners contribute to grid stability along with participating in the wholesale energy market, making it eligible for VPP-related incentives and schemes.